 Since those days Halloween has instead become just a day of work.
 No more the grandeur of All Saints’ Day being an actual holiday, holy day, followed closely by All Souls’.
 This is just another day except for the kids who can come around and get some candy if I’m not too tired to hand it out later.
 I suspect this is why I spend so much of October reading about monsters and ghosts and scary movies.
 I no longer have a Halloween to focus my energies.
 So here it is Halloween.
 It’s dark outside and I’ll be standing in that dark, waiting for a bus.
 When I climb off at the end of the day, I’ll be sharing the nighttime streets with children who are perhaps the only ones who celebrate holidays as they should be commemorated.
 Already a month ago I began noticing the Christmas displays in local stores.
 It was my first real scare this season.

-Posted in Civil Religion, Current Events, Higher Education, Holidays, Memoirs, Popular Culture, Posts
+Posted in American Religion, Current Events, Higher Education, Holidays, Memoirs, Popular Culture, Posts

 Tagged All Saints Day, All Souls Day, Halloween, Holidays, Nashotah House, Wisconsin